Find a Cheaper Electricity Provider and Save Money in 2025!

 You can usually get two types of solar kits: those that work with the national grid, and others that are off-grid.
 Here are the main differences:

 Grid Connection Solar panel kits with a grid connection can be hooked up to Eirgrid so you can actually export your surplus solar energy and get paid for it.
-This is usually part of a microgeneration scheme that is offered by many different solar panel companies.
+This is often part of a microgeneration scheme that is offered by many solar panel companies.

 Off-Grid Off-grid solar panels are less of a hassle, but they don’t give you the ability to benefit from the microgeneration programmes on offer.
 However, they will help you reduce your energy bills by using the sunlight to generate part of your electricity demand without needing to rely completely on your energy supplier.